-Following the screening, a panel of leading historians will come together to examine the film's immediate impact and ongoing legacy.
-They will also explore some of the central themes that establish it as a moving evocation of British values and the passage of time.
+Following the screening, a panel of leading historians will come together to examine the film's impact.
+They will also explore some of its central themes and what they reveal about soldiers' experiences of the First World War.

 This event is part of our Soldiers on Screen film series.

 2.00pm – Event begins with introduction from Museum member of staff